pymeshtool

 - Returns:

-The mesh related to the mapping object.
+Mesh - The mesh to the mapping object.

 - Return type: